lob/lambda-pdftk-example/README.md

 ## Using PDFtk in Amazon Linux

-It should be possible to use the PDFtk binary and GCJ shared library located in the `bin/` directory of this file to run PDFtk in Amazon Linux.
+It should be possible to use the PDFtk binary and GCJ shared library located in the `bin/` directory of this file to run PDFtk in Amazon Linux on EC2.
 Simply copy them onto the machine and put them in the correct path, or call them directly:

 ```
 LD_LIBRARY_PATH=/path/to/libgcj.so.10 /path/to/pdftk --version